Student Wellbeing

 Information for parents

-Students study wellbeing during form time and within the curriculum.
+Students study ‘wellbeing’ during Form Time and within the curriculum.
 Parents and carers can support their child by encouraging them to use the ideas in the poster above and ensuring that they know how to access online support through; kooth, Childline or ChatHealth.

 We are currently working in partnership with speaker, author and researcher Dr Kathy Weston, the founder of Tooled-Up Education.
 All Ashlyns parents are given free access to Tooled-Up, where they can access evidence-based resources that enable parents to help their children to thrive.
 There is a focus on the 6 key areas: Aspiration, Learning, Digital life, Wellbeing & mental health, Behaviour and family life and Relationships.
 They are derived from the highest quality research that are easy to implement and likely to be impactful.
 Please visit our Parenting Support page.